Stretch Marks In Teenagers: How To Deal With Them

 - Genetic history of stretch marks

-Stretch marks are inevitable, and there is no way that you can get rid of them.
+Stretch marks are inevitable, and most of the time, there is no way that you can get rid of them.
 However, if you take enough precautions, you may improve their appearance and make them less noticeable.

 How To Prevent And Treat Stretch Marks In Teenagers